haiya512/certified-kubernetes-administrator-course/docs/03-Scheduling/10-Practice-Test-Node-Affinity.md

    ```
    </details>

- - Run the command 'kubectl get pods -o wide' and see the Node column
+ - Run the command `kubectl get pods -o wide` and see the Node column

    <details>